 The third sentence should conclude things, and here you should explain why your experience and skill-sets makes you the perfect candidate for the job.

 “I believe my commitment to customer service coupled with my passion for the retail business will help me fit properly into your team, and quickly become an asset to your company.”

 Landing a job interview is largely dependent on your ability to write a concise, detailed, and informative career summary, and trust me, only then will you be sure to get the attention of the hiring manager.

 You might also like: The Predictive Index Test (All You Need to Know)

 2. Highlight Relevant Work Experience

+Remember those days you worked in customer service.
 Under your work experience section, start each job description with your greatest career achievements.

 This is because recruitment managers will always skim through resumes quickly, so this is the best way to make sure your outstanding work experiences and accomplishments are noticed.